Understanding the ways to overcome homesickness when living abroad

 The home you left doesn’t exist anymore

-What is the meaning behind homesickness?
+What is the meaning behind the feelings of homesickness?
 A personal story.

 By all means, however, the cultural shock you experience will change you.